 After coming off the pill, my acne flared up right in the middle of summer and I was absolutely terrified of putting sun cream on my face.
 So many sun lotions – natural or not – are greasy, thick and horribly sticky…I couldn’t think of anything worse to put on my sore, inflamed skin!

 Thankfully, over the past few years I’ve tried and tested some great sun care products which don’t clog pores or aggravate acne.
-Not only are these sun lotions a staple in my summer arsenal of beauty products, I also use a daily SPF to protect my skin from hyper-pigmentation and scarring.
+Not only are these sun lotions a staple in my summer arsenal of beauty products, I also use a daily SPF all year round to protect my skin from hyper-pigmentation and scarring.

 the low down on sun protection